prehensile/waveshare-clock/README.md

 ## TODOs

-- better support for button key press (to avoid multiple action execution if you press the button too long)
+- better support for a button key press (to avoid multiple action execution if you press a button too long)
-- rework drawing.py
+- rework drawing.py (make it a class and gagues rendered w/o knowledge about their final placement)
 - configurable cache per data provider
-- add system info (executed by 4th button)
+- implement system info (executed by 4th button)
 - better time/delay handling to refresh every 60s (use scheduler)
-- detailed info executed by key press should be kept on screen for some amount of time (now the clock update closes/repaints the info)
+- detailed info executed by a key press should be kept on screen for some amount of time (now the clock update closes/repaints the info)
 - service script and instructions to launch epaper-clock-and-more on system start

 ## License